April 2

-ARY VacMaster vacuum sealers (vacmasterfresh.com) are known for their high quality, commercial-grade chamber vacuum sealers, but they make edge sealers, too.
+ARY VacMaster vacuum sealers (vacmasterfresh.com) are known for their quality commercial-grade chamber vacuum sealers, but they make a few edge sealers, too.
 They've changed their product lineup, so there are some new options to consider.

 VacMaster Vacuum Sealers at a Glance

-These are the VacMaster vacuum sealers we think are best for home and small business users.
-VacMaster makes more vacuum sealers, but they are huge, heavy, and expensive, and probably more vacuum sealer than most people need.
+These are the VacMaster vacuum sealers best for home and small business users.
+VacMaster makes more vacuum sealers, but they are heavy, expensive, and overkill for most users.
 (The largest sealer listed here weighs 185 pounds, and they just get bigger from there--though the bigger ones are on wheels, so if you're interested, see them at vacmasterfresh.com.)

 An asterisk (*) indicates a model we recommend.
 The asterisked models have detailed reviews below.

 We list these VacMaster sealers in order of cost, from low to high.
-On some models, prices vary quite a bit, so we give a link to the best price in the Features column (usually at webstaurantstore.com).
+Prices can vary, so check both sites to get the best price.

 All VacMaster vacuum sealers have a 1 year limited manufacturer warranty.